josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 <div class="alert is-helpful">

-In keeping with the [Separation of Concerns principle](https://blog.8thlight.com/uncle-bob/2014/05/08/SingleReponsibilityPrinciple.html "Separation of Concerns"), changes to the Crisis Center don't affect the `AppModule` or any other feature's component.
+In keeping with the [Separation of Concerns principle](https://blog.8thlight.com/uncle-bob/2014/05/08/SingleReponsibilityPrinciple.html "Separation of Concerns"), changes to the Crisis Center do not affect the `AppModule` or any other feature's component.

 </div>